danielhlee4/MovieDataAnalysis/README.md

 1. Make movies in the following genres: Sci-Fi, Adventure, Animation, Fantasy, and Action.
 To make the most revenue, focus on Sci-Fi and Adventure.
 2. Make movies in the recommended ~30 minute windows to maximuze revenue.
 Make longer movies.
 3. Hire personnel associated with the top ratings as voted on by users of IMDb.

-A few caveats:
-* Analyzing data that is more comprehensive (this study was limited to the years 2010-2018) can give additional potential insight
-* To be critical, the movie time recommendation seems a bit contrived.
-Obviously directors and editors should try to tell the best story they can while being efficient and/or stylistic with their time.
-The reason longer movies seem to do so well is they are commonly associated with intellectual property of familiar franchises, and audiences are willing to sit through longer movies that have a reputation that proceeds them.

 Good luck and godspeed!